 - 1. Estimate monthly sport fishery catch of salmon (all species) in the Skeena River downstream of Terrace. - 2.
-Determine the ratio of wild and hatchery Chinook Salmon. - 3.
-Collect length data and scales (for age determination) from Chinook Salmon.
+If the fishery is open, determine the ratio of wild and hatchery Chinook Salmon. - 3.
+If the fishery is open, collect length data and scales (for age determination) from Chinook Salmon.